-The table above demonstrates the effect of a change in a key assumption while other assumptions remain unchanged.
-In reality, there is a correlation between the assumptions and other factors.
+The table above demonstrates the effect of an instantaneous change in a key assumption while other assumptions remain unchanged.
+In reality, changes may occur over a period of time and there is a correlation between the assumptions and other factors.
 It should also be noted that these sensitivities are non-linear, and larger or smaller impacts should not be interpolated or extrapolated from these results.